osghaffar/osghaffar.github.io/_posts/2018-12-22-Ichimoku-Algo-Trading.md

 Let's break down this indicator part by part.
 Ichimoku Kinko Hyo has 6 components:

-- **Tenkan-sen**: Also known as the _conversion line_, this is calculated by adding the maximum price of the last 9 periods to the minimum price of the last 9 periods, and dividing this value by 2.
-In the picture above, Tenkan-sen is the red line.
+- **Tenkan-sen** (red line): Also known as the _conversion line_, this is calculated by adding the maximum price of the last 9 periods to the minimum price of the last 9 periods, and dividing this value by 2.
 In terms of moving averages, this can be thought of as a short-term, faster moving line.

-- **Kijun-sen**: Also known as the _base line_, this is calculated by adding the maximum price of the last 26 periods to the minimum price of the last 9 periods, and dividing this value by 2.
-In the picture above, Kijun-sen is the blue line.
+- **Kijun-sen** (blue line): Also known as the _base line_, this is calculated by adding the maximum price of the last 26 periods to the minimum price of the last 9 periods, and dividing this value by 2.
 This can be thought of as a slower, long-term version of Tenkan-sen.

-- **Chiko span**: Also known as the _lagging line_, this is simply the prices plotted 26 periods behind the actual price.
+- **Chiko span** (green line): Also known as the _lagging line_, this is simply the prices plotted 26 periods behind the actual price.
 So, on a daily chart, the price for November 26 would be shown on the chart at November 1.
-In the picture above, the Chiko span is the green line.
 This one is slightly more confusing to look at, but it gets easier once you start matching up where the indicator is lagging behind.

-- **Senkou span A**: This is the orange-ish line you see on the chart.
-This is calculated by adding the Tenkan-sen and Kijun sen, and dividing by 2.
+- **Senkou span A** (orange-ish line): This is calculated by adding the Tenkan-sen and Kijun sen, and dividing by 2.
 The line is plotted 26 periods ahead, the opposite direction that the Chiko span is plotted.

-- **Senkou span B**: This is the tan line you see on the chart.
-This is calculated by adding the highest high of the last 52 periods and the lowest low of the last 52 periods, and dividing by 2.
+- **Senkou span B** (tan line): This is calculated by adding the highest high of the last 52 periods and the lowest low of the last 52 periods, and dividing by 2.
 Like Senkou span A, it is also plotted 26 periods ahead.

 - Together, Senkou span A and B make a cloud shaped area that is filled in.
 This area is known as **Kumo**.
 Kumo serves as indicators of support and resistance.